Film base: Nitrate

 Film stock with a nitrate base was the first transparent flexible plasticized base commercially available, thanks to celluloid developments by John Carbutt, Hannibal Goodwin, and Eastman Kodak in the 1880s.
-Eastman was the first to manufacture the film stock for public sale, in 1889.
+Kodak was the first to manufacture the film stock for public sale, in 1889.
 Unfortunately, nitrate also had the serious drawback of being extremely flammable, the characteristic that made it a suitable substitute for gunpowder.
 It gradually decomposes producing a flammable gas, becomes sticky and, at a late stage of decomposition, the film oozes a gooey fluid, ultimately leading the substance to become dust.
 As this occurs, the possibility of auto-ignition increases further.

 Projection booth fires were not uncommon in the early decades of cinema if a film managed to be exposed to too much heat while passing through the projector's film gate, and several incidents of this type resulted in audience deaths by flame, smoke, or the resulting stampede.
 An accidental fire caused by the film jamming in the gate formed a significant plot point in the movie Cinema Paradiso (1988).

 The year 1978 was particularly devastating for film archives when both the United States National Archives and Records Administration and George Eastman House had their nitrate film vaults auto-ignite.
 Eastman House lost the original camera negatives for 329 films, while the National Archives lost 12.6 million feet (3.84 million meters, or very roughly the distance between the two coasts of the continental United States) of newsreel footage.
 Because cellulose nitrate contains oxygen, nitrate fires are impossible to extinguish.
 The US Navy has produced an instructional movie about the safe handling and usage of nitrate films which includes footage of a full reel of nitrate film burning under water.
 The base is so flammable that intentionally igniting the film for test purposes is recommended in quantities no greater than one frame without extensive safety precautions.
 The smoke produced by burning nitrate film is highly toxic, containing several poisonous gases and can become lethal if inhaled enough.